LoveLess1212/CSE_VGU_ObsidianMarkDown/IT Security/IT Security doc.md

 	* When the packet arrive at C as N, the packet is somehow determine whether the traffic is meant to be for A or for B and how to then replace the public address by A's or B's private address
 	* It is not enough to only translate IP addresses: there must also be a translation of port number
 * **inherent weaknesses and vulnerabilities in the concept Firewalls**
 	* Mobile devices do not remain in the premises of the company but they would gain access to the network.
-Outside of the protected network of the institution, these machine are not protected by the firewall, Especially in public network, ppl might setup to infect devices with malwares.
-These devices can be infected easily and can brought malware to the company.
+Outside of the protected network of the institution, these machine are not protected by the [[firewall]], Especially in public network, ppl might setup to infect devices with malwares.
+These devices can be infected easily and can brought [[malware]] to the company.
 	* Tunnels and encryption: Are not only threats but can be useful.
 		* Tunneling and encapsulation: B and X offer tunneling service
 		![alt text](img/Tunneling.PNG "Logo Title Text 1")
-		* The administrator will have a hard time trying to allow stuff out of the firewall and not allowing anybody using tunneling
+		* The administrator will have a hard time trying to allow stuff out of the [[firewall]] and not allowing anybody using tunneling
 		* The stuff being sent through the tunnel could be encrypted, the proxy have no chance of finding out what is in the tunnel
 * **Describe how a static packet filter distinguishes between incoming and outgoing TCP connections.
 Denote the corresponding rules in pseudo notation or verbally.**
 	Based on packets' flags, TCP for example, intranet does not take any SYN from the internet but only the other way around.